nickmcmillan/react-pig/README.md

           // getUrl is optional.
           // If you omit this prop completely, Pig will do exactly this;
         }}

-        // Grouping options
-        sortByDate // Boolean.
-Optional.
-Sorts descending by 'date' value groupByDate // Boolean.
-Optional.
-Groups images by 'date' value.
-And uses the first 'location' in the group for the heading text.
       />
     )
   }